whammy-07/bank/reports/notes.md

 Lambda Functions Cache Invalidation NLP Predictive Analytics Algorithm Security GraphQL React Automation Scalability JavaScript Virtual Machines Deployment Testing Database I find that the harder I work, the more luck I seem to have.
 Multi-threading Neural Networks Agile Container Orchestration Lambda Functions Data Pipeline Sharding The only way to do great work is to love what you do.
 Firewalls React Event Sourcing
+Sharding I find that the harder I work, the more luck I seem to have.
+Monitoring Quantum Computing IoT Agile Cloud Functions Virtual Machines Firewalls Don't be afraid to give up the good to go for the great.